-The Corujas building is a corporate project located in Sao Paulo, in the small neighbourhood of Vila Madalena, a place composed of low-rise buildings and known as a cultural and bohemian neighborhood.
-The connection with the neighborhood was a relevant aspect of the project briefing, therefore, the building has a setback where a small square is located and functions as a public space for the community.
+The Corujas building is a corporate project located in Sao Paulo, in the small neighbourhood of Vila Madalena, a place composed of low-rise buildings and known as a cultural and bohemian neighbourhood.
+The connection with the neighbourhood was a relevant aspect of the project briefing, therefore, the building has a setback where a small square is located and functions as a public space for the community.

 Images by Rafaela Netto, courtesy by the architects.